TaurVil/VilgalysFogel_Amboseli_admixture/04_Structure of the baboon hybrid zone/04.2.IBDmix/README.md

 ### Estimate the mean proportion of the genome IBD between each test individual and source population
 Following suggestions in Chen et al., we filter for tracts of IBD at least 50kb in length and with a LOD score greater than 10 in order to estimate the proportion of the genome shared between yellow and anubis baboons.

-.
-When looking for overlap between multiple source individuals we use the more conservative thresholds of

 ```console
 library(data.table); library(ggplot2)